jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [ ] Infamous Scribblers: The Founding Fathers and the Rowdy Beginnings of American Journalism.
 Eric Burns
 - [ ] Thread Of The Silkworm.
 Iris Chang (Qian Xuesen biography)
 - [ ] A Canticle for Leibowitz.
 Walter Michael Miller
-- [ ] A river runs through it.
-Norman Maclean
 - [ ][Softwares para la visualización estadística.
 Camila Acosta Ramirez](estadisticaun.github.io/Softwares/)
 - [ ] How to Draw: drawing and sketching objects and environments from your imagination.
 Scott Robertson and Thomas Bertling
 - [ ] Parable of the talents.
 Octavia E. Butler